aegntic/prompt-prompter-dd/README.md

 ## Overview

-**Your Prompts Favourite Prompter** is an intelligent prompt debugger that doesn't just monitor – it **heals**.
+**Prompt-prompter** is an intelligent prompt debugger that doesn't just monitor – it **heals**.
 Built for the Datadog Hackathon, this tool:

 1. **Executes** your prompt with Vertex AI Gemini
 2. **Analyzes** the response (accuracy, hallucination risk, cost)